drenkas/orderflow/README.md

    yarn start:binance-backfill
    ```

-The service will automatically download and process the necessary CSV files from [Binance Market Data](https://data.binance.vision/?prefix=data/futures/um/daily/) for the specified symbol(s) and date range, constructing footprint candles from the historical data.
+The service automatically downloads and processes the required CSV files from [Binance Market Data](https://data.binance.vision/?prefix=data/futures/um/daily/) for the specified symbols and date range, creating footprint candles from the historical data.

 ## Dependencies